christopherlindberg1/UpVocabulary/README.md

 # UpVocabulary
-Desktop application that one can use to practice new words in different langiuages.
+Desktop application that one can use to practice new words in foreign languages.
 Users create their own vocabularies and add words to them.

 **Development in progress.**